destiny-evidence/destiny-repository/docs/procedures/requesting-batch-enhancements.rst

 For Robots
 ----------
-Robots during registration should indicate their required enhancements and identifiers to derive requested enhancements.
-This process is yet to be fully defined but will live here: :doc:`Robot Registration <robot-registration>`.
-These are provided to the robot in the :attr:`reference_storage_url <libs.sdk.src.destiny_sdk.robots.RobotEnhancementBatch.reference_storage_url>` file with the requested references.
+See :doc:`Robot Registration <robot-registration>` for details on how robots are registered.
+Robots poll for batches of references assigned to them for enhancement (robot enhancement batches).
+Each batch is provided in the :attr:`reference_storage_url <libs.sdk.src.destiny_sdk.robots.RobotEnhancementBatch.reference_storage_url>` file.

 Robot Implementation
 ~~~~~~~~~~~~~~~~~~~~

-Robots actively poll the repository for pending enhancement batches using the SDK client.
+Robots actively poll the repository for robot enhancement batches using the SDK client.

 Robot Processing Flow
 ^^^^^^^^^^^^^^^^^^^^^